 Uneven Development in Rural America

-Thomas A. Lyson and William W. Falk, eds.
+Edited by Thomas A. Lyson and William W. Falk

 On the surface they look very different—rugged northern New England with its primarily White population, the arid Lower Rio Grande Valley inhabited mainly by Hispanics, the green and humid Mississippi Delta with a mix of Black and White residents.
 But when it comes to economics, they have much in common—fortune passed them by.

 Along with other predominantly rural regions, these areas have fallen behind the rest of the United States in many ways, from job opportunity and education to health care and living conditions.
 In Forgotten Places, Thomas Lyson and William Falk have brought together works by regional experts on some of the major forgotten places throughout the country: northern New England, the Lower Rio Grande Valley, the Delta, Appalachia, the southern Black belt, the "flannel shirt frontier" of Oregon, the Ozarks, the Upper Peninsula of Michigan, and rural California.

 “Readers interested in economic geography, the effects of industrial structure and local labor markets on individual community well-being, and rural poverty and rural development should read this book.”

 “Reflecting a resurgence of interest in rural poverty, this collection offers an examination of rural areas that are lagging behind the rest of the country in terms of quality of life and standard of living.
 The chapters are well written and the editors provide an excellent introduction and summary.”

 “A welcome and much-needed addition to the literature on spatial inequality.”